oernster/3D-printing-info/klipper/klipper-setup-guide.md

 # make menuconfig

  and setup the klipper build according to your particular motherboard.
-You will need to identify the chip on your motherboard by looking at it directly or googling for the schematic online.
+You will need to identify the chip on your _printer_ motherboard by looking at it directly or googling for the schematic online.
 Once you've configured the klipper build, do a make

  and then copy the klipper.bin file from the out directory to an SD card.